skrub-data/skrub/doc/modules/multi_column_operations/selectors.rst

 Using selectors with other skrub transformers
 -------------------------------------------------

-Skrub selectors are designed to be used in conjunction with :class:`~skrub.ApplyToCols`, :class:`skrub.SelectCols`, and :class:`skrub.DropCols`, as well as :func:`~skrub.DataOp.skb.apply` to improve their versatility in how they modify columns.
+Skrub transformers are designed to be used in conjunction with other transformers that operate on columns to improve their versatility.

 For example, it is possible to drop columns that have more unique values than a certain amount by combining :func:`~skrub.selectors.cardinality_below` with